 This post was generously contributed by Monica Ford of Real Food Devotee.
 Monica’s delicious recipes will make your mouth water and your tummy purr.
 If you’re lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.

 photo credit: An Eye Full Studio

-This post can be seen at the following blog carnivals: The Gallery of Favorites, The Weekend Gourmet, Make Your Own!
-Monday, Fill Those Jars Friday, Fresh Bites Friday, Healthy 2Day Wednesdays, Pennywise Platter Thursday.
+How to Make Curry Powder can be seen at the following blog carnivals: The Gallery of Favorites, The Weekend Gourmet, Fill Those Jars Friday, Healthy 2Day Wednesdays, Pennywise Platter Thursday.
 Hop on over to check out some other posts you may enjoy!